No matter how you look at it,

 is a global embarrassment.

-Georgia has been an international actor for well over a century.
+Georgia has been an international actor for well over a century and half.
 The State, and its politicians are not able to act crazily, somehow suiting only one portion of the electorate.
 Georgia, with all of its counties, cities, towns– and its economic powerhouse, Atlanta– are important players on the global stage.

 You can just watch any news show to confirm that.